 When I played these games I was in my 20s and was expecting something more shameless based on the advertising and reputation surrounding the game.
 Within the games, despite her exaggerated character design, Lara never actually does anything that “fan servicey”.
 Yes, her outfit is skimpy, she puts on a wetsuit in TR 2&3, and wears a skin tight catsuit in TR 5, but the actual events of the game just have her doing cool adventuring stuff without any sexual overtures and the low resolution graphics confound the “allure” of the character in game.
 For most of my life, I had thought of the stigma associated with Lara to be somewhat comical, but in missing the cultural impact of the character in the series heyday, I find that I failed to grasp the impact such a prominent face of my favorite pastime had on female gamers and other young women.

-I don’t think I’m qualified to speak for those who have had to live with stronger social pressures, so I spoke to some women about their experiences and attitudes towards the image of Lara Croft and how it had influenced their lives.
-One spoke about having anxiety about her body image growing up immersed in pop culture that idolized action heroes like Lara, and the negative impact it had on her growing up.
-Desiring to grow up to look like such heroines, coming into adolescence and failing to live up to an impossible standard was a blow to her self esteem and negatively impacted her body image.
+I don’t think I’m qualified to speak for those who have had to live with stronger societal pressures, so I spoke to some women about their experiences and attitudes towards the image of Lara Croft and how it had influenced their lives.
+One spoke about having anxiety about her body image growing up immersed in pop culture that idolized action heroes like Lara, and the negative impact it had on her.
+Desiring to grow up to look like such heroines, coming into adolescence and failing to live up to an impossible standard was a blow to her self esteem and made her anxiety even worse.
 Later in life she has been able to look back on the character with some humor, but fosters an underlying resentment toward the effect Lara and other pop culture figures had on her.

 Another woman expressed her dislike for the old Lara, saying that whatever non-sexualized action there is in the game is overshadowed by her design.
 It doesn’t matter that she’s not posing for the camera, or making suggestive noises throughout the game, because her appearance is so outlandish that you can’t help but be reminded of it.
 She also offered praise for 2013 redesign, commenting on the more down to earth look and focus on the character’s journey in the games makes them more than just a series of excuses to ogle her.